dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 ---
 Operation Trundle Wagon continued their journey, delving deeper into the Underdark in pursuit of the elusive Drow.
 After weeks of traversing the ever-changing cave system, the rough-hewn walls transitioned into well-carved passages resembling a makeshift cobblestone road.

 As the team pressed forward, the tunnel opened into a vast cavern with high ceilings, connected stalactite-like columns reaching from floor to ceiling.
 The sudden expanse induced an eerie feeling of dread after weeks in cramped, dark tunnels.
 Silvius, utilizing his eyes of night, spotted a long wooden bridge with two Drow guards on the other side.
+They also noticed what seemed to be the start of a large Drow fortress that was directly in the team's way.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 2 OutPost.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 2 OutPost.webp" Capition = "Drow fortress"  width = "60%" >}}

 "Halt, identify yourselves and stop your group on the bridge," commanded one of the Drow, while the other relayed the message to their comrades.
 Silvius introduced the team as traders seeking to establish a new trade route with the rising Drow.
 The Drow instructed them to return in a few hours to speak with Canon, the apparent authority.

 Oscorn inquired about the house that owned the fortress, but the Drow provided no clear answer.
 Deciding to assess the fortress's potential threat, the team explored paths to the left of the bridge.
 To the west, they discovered a tunnel with dragon tracks, sending Silvius into a panic as memories of Brazamel, the terrible red dragon, flooded back.

 Fennuris reassured Silvius that the tracks belonged to Drow, not dragons, mocking him slightly.
-Realizing this path likely led to the warrens and could take weeks to traverse, the team redirected their attention to the fortress.

 Oscorn prayed for the gift of sight, manifesting an invisible eye that scouted the fortress's interior.
+He searched some outdoor sections but couldn't get past the doors and windows to get a full view of what lay inside the fortress.

 Czolg looked up at the bats hanging from the cave ceiling.
 A mischievous glint appeared in his eyes as he extended a hand towards one of them.
 "Hey, bat friend.
 Want some treats?".